777Sev777/Halo-2-Custom-Shaders/README.md

 # Halo-2-Custom-Shaders
 Welcome to this specialized repository dedicated to custom shaders designed for the Halo 2 Editing Kit (H2EK).
 This platform serves as a collaborative space for shader testing, feedback collection, and bug reporting.
 While the repository currently features a single shader, I have plans for extensive expansion into other visual effects the near future.
-But my immediate focus is on advancing shadow mapping techniques, after which we will move into other shader types.
+But my immediate focus is on advancing shadow mapping techniques, after which I will move into other shader types.

 Important Note: Prior to replacing any original shaders with the custom versions available here, it is imperative to create backup copies of the originals to prevent any unintended loss of data.